deepakr-28/simply-jekyll/_posts/2019-08-08-data-science-internship.md

 ---
-title: A Roadmap for Getting a Data Science Internship!
+title: a roadmap for getting a data science internship!
 tags: Data-Science
 comments: true
 ---